Road Trip to Klitmøller, Blokhus, and Løkken in Denmark

 Model sailboat

-On the following morning, the rain cleared and was replaced by a windy day and it was mostly sunny.
-It was interesting to witness how quickly the weather can change along the coast.
+The following morning, the rain cleared and was replaced by a windy but mostly sunny day.
+Witnessing how quickly the weather can change along the coast was interesting.

-After checking out from the hotel we spent some time wandering the cozy streets of Blokhus with a wide choice of artisan, souvenir, and coffee shops.
+After checking out of the hotel, we spent some time wandering the cozy streets of Blokhus, which have a wide choice of artisan, souvenir, and coffee shops.

 Blue and white curtains